Automatic coarsening in Algebraic Multigrid utilizing quality measures for matching-based aggregations: Introduction

 where $B: V' \rightarrow V$ is a linear operator which can be interpreted as an approximate inverse of~$A$.
 An AMG method, or indeed any MG, is based on the recursive use of a two-grid scheme combining the action of a \emph{smoother}, i.e., a convergent iterative method, and a \emph{coarse-grid correction}, which corresponds to the solution of the residual equations on a coarser grid.
 In completely general terms, the guiding design principle of an AMG is the optimization of the choice of coarse space for a given smoother.
 The most commonly used smoothers are the splitting-based methods, such as the Gauss--Seidel method and the (modified or scaled) Jacobi method.

 As usual in the MG context, the final objective of any analysis is to achieve uniform convergence with respect to the problem size (optimal convergence).
 Unfortunately, this is a property that can normally be established only for the two-level AMG (TL-AMG); it is very rarely extended to the multilevel case when no ``geometric'' information on the matrix $A$ is available.
 Our task is then to ensure the selection of an appropriate set of aggregates, i.e., the disjoint sets of fine grid unknowns to which the coarse grid unknowns are associated, to guarantee a \emph{fast} convergence at a reasonable cost per iteration.
-Of the many possible ways of achieving such a result, we narrow down our investigation to the case of UA-AMG; see~\cite{firstamg1,firstamg2} for the first works in these direction.
-Within this framework, we are going to exploit the unifying theory outlined in the recent review~\cite{XuZikatanovReview} to investigate and characterize the quality of the coarse spaces generated by means of the aggregation procedure introduced in~\cite{DV2013,BootCMatch}.
-The latter is a technique based on the use of matching algorithms for edge-weighted graphs~\cite{suitor,preis,matchingduffhsl} that aims to achieve a purely algebraic and automatic approach for the solution of~\eqref{eq:sys}, without further assumptions on the SPD system matrix and independently of any user's parameter.
-Indeed, this approach fits within a trend of similar algebraic techniques, e.g., based on path-covering algorithms~\cite{HuLinZikatanovPathCover}, or on the use of matching to generate multilevel hierarchies for graph Laplacians relative to coarse subspaces in finite elements applications~\cite{XuZikatanovAdaptiveAggregation}, striving for purely algebraic aggregation procedures that are adaptive in nature and allow for a posteriori analysis of the quality of the generated coarse spaces.
+Of the many possible ways of achieving such a result, we narrow down our investigation to the case of UA-AMG; see~\cite{firstamg1,firstamg2} for the first works in this direction.
+Within this framework, we are going to exploit the unifying theory outlined in the review~\cite{XuZikatanovReview} to assess convergence and to investigate and characterize the quality of the coarse spaces generated by means of the aggregation procedure introduced in~\cite{DV2013,BootCMatch}.
+The latter is a technique based on the use of matching algorithms for edge-weighted graphs~\cite{suitor,preis,matchingduffhsl} that aims to achieve a purely algebraic and automatic approach for the solution of~\eqref{eq:sys}, with no further assumption on the SPD system matrix, and independently of any user defined parameter.
+Indeed, this approach fits within a trend of similar algebraic techniques, e.g., those based on path-covering algorithms~\cite{HuLinZikatanovPathCover}, or on the use of matching to generate multilevel hierarchies for graph Laplacians relative to coarse subspaces in finite elements applications~\cite{XuZikatanovAdaptiveAggregation}, striving for purely algebraic aggregation procedures that are adaptive in nature and allow for an \emph{a posteriori} analysis of the quality of the generated coarse spaces.